 There are several routes that can be taken in order to weave your way through the zoo.
 Different environments have been created in order to replicate the scenery and environment of California and, in particular, the Bakersfield Kern County.

-For younger children the petting zoo and beaver enclosure are a must see.
+For younger children, the California Living Museum petting zoo and beaver enclosure are a must see.
 The butterfly and hummingbird gardens are popular with the youngsters as well as mom and dad.

 Finish out your day trip with a ride on the Central California Children’s Railroad which takes you on a 15-minute journey around the grounds.